zhogov/twemproxy-pipeline-test/README.md

 docker compose up
 ```

 Starts twemproxy pointing to 3 redis servers, **2nd** of which has 3 seconds of latency.
 twemproxy's read/connection timeout is only 2 seconds, so requests to **2nd** server are destimed to time out.

+twemproxy port: 6380
+Redis servers' ports:
+- 44001
+- 44002
+- 44003

 ## Testing commands via direct connection to Redis